jpeg/Senior-Project/README.md

 `-u` - Username for Gmail account to send alerts from.
 `-p` - Password for Gmail account to send alerts from.
 `-t` - How often to retrain the camera detection in minutes.
+`-i` - Max number of images to save to disk.
+`-f` - Directory to save images.

 ### Required libraries to build:
 * libopencv-dev